Working on the Tiwi Islands

 Companies or organisations requesting to undertake works on the Tiwi Islands

 Using this land use application process, Tiwi landowners are given the opportunity to make an informed decision in accordance with their traditional decision-making processes.
 Where informed consent is given, the TLC may direct the Tiwi Land Trust to enter into a Land Use Agreement with the proponent.
+This process takes time and applications should be submitted a minimum of 3 months prior to the start of proposed works.
+A fee for service may be charged.

 Proponents may also wish to seek further information from the NT sacred sites authority known as the Aboriginal Areas Protection Authority (AAPA).
 The AAPA recommends that any applicant wishing to undertake work on land or seas anywhere in the NT apply for an Authority Certificate.